noah-barkol/Automated-Garage-Parking-Assistant/README.md

 # Smart Garage Parking Assistant

-This project demonstrates a Smart Garage Parking Assistant built using the Benewake TFmini Plus LiDAR sensor and a WS2812B RGB LED strip.
+This project demonstrates an Automated Garage Parking Assistant built using the Benewake TFmini Plus LiDAR sensor and a WS2812B RGB LED strip.

 The system measures the distance between the top of the car and the ceiling-mounted LiDAR sensor, effectively taking up no floor space.
-As the car moves forward, the detected distance decreases because higher parts of the vehicle (like the windshield or roof) approach the sensor.
+As the car moves forward, the detected distance decreases due to higher parts of the vehicle (the windshield or roof) approaching the sensor.

-This change correlates to the car’s closing distance toward the wall — providing color-based LED guidance on the wall in real time.
+This change correlates to the car’s closing distance toward the wall, providing color-based LED guidance on the wall in real time.

 ---